 Randall & Payne’s old website was uninspiring and tricky to navigate.
 In fact, it was so often hard to find the information needed, the internal team would use Google to explore their own site.
 So, we flipped all of that on its head by designing and building a bespoke, responsive website.

 Given we constructed the brand promise around the guile of Randall & Payne’s people, we made sure that the partners and staff were front-and-centre throughout the site.
 The images and iconography created as part of the visual language were used throughout and a modern and confident tone of voice was also developed.

-We developed bespoke icons for each section of the website, signposting customers in the right direction.
+A bespoke Content Management System gave the internal marketing team full site control, allowing them to update the site with ease when they needed.
 We also made sure that we could add relevant content at key points of the site, either as case studies or as related articles, to keep people browsing for as long as possible.
-To increase Randall & Payne’s search visibility, we embarked upon a complete SEO overhaul, implementing a robust keyword strategy and suggestions for an ethical backlink campaign.